oxlip-lang/oxlip-doc/src/doc/capabilities.md

 # Capabilities

-To address the challenges of handwriting OpenAPI definitions at scale, OAL offers three main capabilities:
+To address the challenges of handwriting OpenAPI and managing large definitions across multiple teams, OAL offers five main capabilities:

+- __human readable__: statement-based language to help with readability (e.g. for code reviews);
+- __declarative__: as with bare OpenAPI in either JSON or YAML.
+Not a general purpose language;
-- __modular__: project structure can be organized freely into folders and modules.
+- __modular__: project structure can be organized freely into folders and modules;
-- __composable__: REST concepts are mapped to types and operations, enabling the composition of low-level values (e.g. JSON properties) into higher-level entities (e.g. HTTP end-points) as language expressions.
+- __composable__: REST concepts are mapped to types and operators, enabling the composition of low-level values (e.g. JSON properties) into higher-level entities (e.g. HTTP end-points) as language expressions;
-- __functional__: behavior can be encapsulated in functions and reused at will.
+- __functional__: behavior can be encapsulated in functions, generalized and reused at will.

-OAL also enhances OpenAPI with support for [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS), even if this capability is still experimental.
+OAL also enhances OpenAPI with experimental support for [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS).